amandeepSingh-otu/Budgeting-App/README.md

 # Budgeting-App
-This is my first full stack and I'm still working on this project so feel free to give any suggestions Project Name: BudgetBuddy - Simplified Budget Management
+This is my first full stack(currently working on the front end) and I'm still working on this project so feel free to give any suggestions
+Project Name: BudgetBuddy - Simplified Budget Management

 Description: